thijssnelleman/automated-reproducibility/reviews/Examining the robustness of Physics-Informed Neural Networks to noise for Inverse Problems.md

 The LLM has found results for the experiment and they are summarised in a table below.
 For each cell in the table, please update the values if they are incorrect.
 If values are missing or should be seperated, please add new rows at the bottom.
 If a JSON structure is shown, please adapt the values behind each key if incorrect, and if values are missing add keys accordingly.

+Author comment: Missing reward hacking phenomena.
+The results are superficial and lacking in detail.

 The results of the experiment are as follows:

 {
     "1D Burgers' equation data (Raissi et al. 2019)": {
         "Prediction accuracy (RMSE)": "Without noise (σ=0), PINN slightly outperforms the FEM-based models.
 With increasing noise, FEM/SLSQP generally has a lower mean RMSE, but the authors state the difference is not significant as the standard deviations overlap (Figure 1, Page 10).", "Parameter accuracy": "FEM/SLSQP tends to estimate higher than the ground truth.
 PINN on average estimates lower up to σ=3.
 For most noise levels, FEM/SLSQP is closer to the ground truth on average (Figure 1, Page 10)."
     }
 }

-Missing reward hacking phenomena.
-The results are superficial and lacking in detail.

 #### General